Mayer Daak: History

 The families of the victims of enforced disappearance started gathering together to ask the whereabouts of their loved ones from 2014 and have been observing the “International Day of the Victims of Enforced Disappearances” in Bangladesh.

-The name “Mayer Daak” started being visible on local and international media from 2016, after it was founded on 12 March of the same year.
-The Human Rights Watch report on Bangladesh's enforced disappearance “We don’t have them” and “Joint NGO Alternative Report to the UN Human Rights Committee on Bangladesh” published in 2017 cited the name of this platform and the ordeals of the families.
+The name "Mayer Daak" started being visible on local and international media from 2016, after it was founded on 12 March of the same year.
+The Human Rights Watch report on Bangladesh's enforced disappearance "We don’t have them" and "Joint NGO Alternative Report to the UN Human Rights Committee on Bangladesh" published in 2017 cited the name of this platform and the ordeals of the families.

-The first major gathering by the platform was a discussion organized on December 4, 2016 where family members of 20 enforced disappearance victims attended and narrated how their family members were picked up and never returned.
+The first major gathering by the platform was a discussion organized on December 4, 2016, where family members of 20 enforced disappearance victims attended and narrated how their family members were picked up and never returned.

-Programmes and Activity
+Programmes and activity

 Mayer Daak has been observing the UN declared International Day of the Victims of Enforced Disappearance and International Human Rights Day in Bangladesh since 2016.
 The platform is also credited for bringing the incidents of enforced disappearance, which is often taken lightly by the government, to the forefront of Bangladesh's politics.

-They observed International Day of the Victims of Enforced Disappearance on August 29 in 2017 by organizing a discussion at the National Press Club of Bangladesh.
+They observed International Day of the Victims of Enforced Disappearance on August 29, 2017 by organizing a discussion at the National Press Club of Bangladesh.
 29 families came to join the hearing in presence of the noted citizens including Professor Asif Nazrul.

 To mark the International Day of Human Rights in 2017, Mayer Daak called for a gathering on December 10 of the year.
 Members of 24 families came together.

 By the April 2018, the platform managed to mobilize 85 families of the victims who disappeared during Awami League rule, between 2010 and 2017, and organized a mass-hearing on April 21 of the year where they detailed their ordeals and demanded the government to let them know what happened to their family members.

 On August 30, 2018, the platform organized a programme attended by at least 90 families.

+On 14 December 2022, U.S. Ambassador Peter D. Haas visited the residence of missing BNP leader Sajedul Islam Sumon in Shaheenbagh, Tejgaon, to hold a meeting with Mayer Daak, an organization of the relatives of the victims of enforced disappearances.
+During the visit, activists from another group named Mayer Daak surrounded the ambassador and attempted to hand over a memorandum.
+Ambassador Haas quickly left the location in his vehicle.
+The incident stirred significant political controversy in Bangladesh.